fl101/awardfares-blog/_posts/2024-04-17-lufthansa-allegris-first-flight.md

 ## What is Lufthansa Allegris?

-Lufthansa's Allegris is a new travel experience for long-haul flights featuring upgraded cabins in all classes, including new First Class Suites (with double beds), Business Class Suites, Premium Economy and Economy.
+Lufthansa's Allegris is a new travel experience for long-haul flights featuring upgraded cabins in all classes, including new First Class Suites (with double beds), Business Class Suites, Premium Economy, and Economy.
 It will officially launch in May 2024.

 <figure>
 <img src="../assets/img/lufthansa-allegris-first-flight/allegris-first.webp" alt="Find Lufthansa Allegris First Class Suites awards with points or miles." class="noborder"/>